Towards Implementing Responsible AI: Analysis and Discussion

-Explainability can be defined as the ability to come up with features in an interpretable domain that contribute to some explanation about how an outcome is achieved.
-Users are more likely to find recommendations made by AI systems useful if there are indicators and factors supporting a given prediction/recommendation.
-One interviewee noted that \textit{``there have been instances where we've chosen an explainable model which has slightly [lower] performance [than] a non-explainable model which has higher performance but would be harder to convey the reasoning behind the prediction'' (P18)}.
+\textbf{Explainability.} Interviewees considered practical aspects of explainability and interpretability by adopting human-centered approaches that take into account the background, culture, and preferences of users~\cite{Arrieta_2020}.
+Users are more likely to trust the recommendations made by AI systems if there is supporting evidence for a given prediction/recommendation: \textit{``there have been instances where we've chosen an explainable model which has slightly [lower] performance [than] a non-explainable model which has higher performance but would be harder to convey the reasoning behind the prediction''} (X18).
+Explainability was also seen as a waypoint to establish trust: \textit{``[explainability] is just a temporary thing until people know it works''} (X11).
+Explainability was often discussed in terms of the interface design: \textit{``[...] nobody seems to ask about, what's the predictive performance of the algorithm [in the initial stakeholder meeting]?
+[Instead] can I look at your interface and [...] see a couple of patient risk profiles and then understand that''} (X18).

-Interpretability can be defined as the ability of an AI system to provide an understandable description of a stimulus (eg.~model output) in terms familiar to stakeholders.
-One interviewee stated: \textit{``I'm really experimenting now with how we actually show the data so that it can be interpreted by people?
-So we're playing around with data visualisation tools now to say how do we bring that data to bear and going out there and saying does this make sense to you?
-We designed all these reports which just show the data in different ways and part of that was - do you like the way this is going or is there [other] things you'd like to see?''
-(P14)}.

-Most of the actions for explainability that were discussed by the interviewees were around the interface design of AI systems.
-One interviewee commented: \textit{``[...] nobody seems to ask about, what's the predictive performance of the algorithm [in the initial stakeholder meeting]?
-[Instead] can I look at your interface and [...] see a couple of patient risk profiles and then understand that'' (P18)}.

-It may be necessary to calibrate trust over time to match AI systems' trustworthiness.
-One interviewee stated: \textit{``There is no need to explain anything if you know the risk and if you have a long enough time to look over it [...].
-So this explainability thing, it's just a temporary requirement until the risk is known'' (P14)}.
-Another interviewee had a similar opinion on explainability: \textit{``it's just a temporary thing until people know it works'' (P11)}.